 - Use natural, non-acidic bathroom cleaners.
 When washing the floor, dry wipe where possible – do not use a mop and bucket of water that will be far too wet for the floor.

 - Dry the apron in front of the shower and tub after every use with a towel or water scraper to limit moisture left in the room.
 You should also thoroughly dry the rest of the floor.

 - Install a ventilator in the bathroom and keep the window open regularly.
 Note that this is not enough to guarantee your floors will not be affected by moisture and humidity, but it may slow the damage.

 - Regularly inspect the flooring for signs of damage.
 Seek immediate remedial action if you notice any issues with the floor.
 This may include adding another protective layer on top of the floor or replacing a piece of bamboo that’s become damaged.

 Here’s a cool video a homeowner made of bamboo flooring in their bathroom:

-As previously mentioned, bamboo and hardwood flooring isn’t the ideal flooring for bathrooms so you should expect signs of wear-and-tear and damage to show after a time.
-That being said, bamboo flooring can look stunning in bathrooms so we understand why many of our clients decide to take the risk and install it.
+As previously mentioned, bamboo and hardwood flooring isn’t the ideal flooring for bathrooms, so you should expect signs of wear-and-tear and damage to show after a time.
+That being said, bamboo flooring can look stunning in bathrooms, so we understand why many clients decide to take the risk and install it.